 In accordance with the Hindu calendar, the festival of Ahoi Ashtami takes place on the eighth day of Krishna Paksha (waning moon fortnight) in the Kartik month.
 In general, the fast of Ahoi Ashtami falls in the month of October or November every year according to the Gregorian calendar.

-This festival celebrates the love and dedication of all the mothers for their child.
+This festival celebrates the love and dedication of all the mothers for their children.
 On this day, women from different regions across the country observe a strict fast from the dusk to dawn.
 However, in accordance with the Amanta calendar of Maharashtra, Gujarat, and other southern states AhoiAshtami falls in the month of Ashvin.

 The festival of Ahoi Ashtami holds a specific significance for the north Indians.